1st Year

 The American Academy of Pediatrics says that babies who use pacifiers have extra protection from Sudden Infant Death Syndrome.
 It’s often easier for children to give up a pacifier than thumb sucking to avoid damaging their permanent teeth.

 By the time your baby is a year old, the risk of SIDS is much less.
 Help your baby gradually give up the pacifier by holding a favorite toy or singing softly.
-That way her permanent teeth will grow in straight.
+That way their permanent teeth will grow in straight.

 Feeding Your Baby